Company formation in Poland

 THE PROCESS OF REGISTRATION OF A COMPANY IN POLAND

-In order to register the company in Poland, We prepare the founding agreement (charter) of the company and prescribe all the business activities you need – Polish classification PKD.
-We then sign the foundation agreement with the notary.
-We prepare and fill in the forms KRS (Unified State Judicial Register), submit applications to the Tax Inspectorate, the Statistical Office and the Social Insurance Office.
+We would prepare the founding agreement (charter) of the company and prescribe all the business activities you need – Polish classification PKD.
+Then we sign the foundation agreement with the notary.
+Afterwards, we prepare and fill in the forms KRS Unified State Judicial Register, submit applications to the Tax Inspectorate, the Statistical Office, and the Social Insurance Office.

-There is no fixed number of founders for LLC.
-Therefore, it is usually recommended to register a company for at least 2 people.
-This will help to avoid the need to pay monthly social payments (which amount to about 250 euros per month).
-If in the future there is a need to reduce or increase the number of founders, it can be done through a notarial act and its registration in court.
-You don’t have to be a Polish citizen to open a company.
-According to the legislation, foreigners can freely conduct business on the territory of Poland.
+Regarding the LLC, there is no fixed number of founders.
+For this reason, usually, it is advised to register a company for at least 2 persons; this will help avoid having to pay monthly social payments amounting to some 250 euros monthly.
+Later, if necessary, the decrease or increase in founders can be made through a notarial act and its registration by the court.
+One does not have to be a Polish citizen to open a firm.
+According to the law, a foreigner may run a business freely on Polish territory.

-The authorized capital of the enterprise must be not less than 5 thousand zlotys, which is approximately equal to 1000 euros.
-The upper bar is not set, but the larger the authorized capital – the higher the cost of notarization of documents.
-The share of each of the founders may not be less than 50 zlotys.
-The number of votes of each participant in the decision-making of the Polish Company is determined according to the share.
+The authorized capital of the enterprise should not be less than 5 thousand zlotys, which is approximately equal to 1000 euros.
+The upper bar is not set, but with an increase in the authorized capital, notarization documents are correspondingly more expensive.
+The share of each founder can’t be less than 50 zlotys.
+The votes of each member shall be determined by the share in the decision-making process of the Polish Company.

 - Name of the mother and father of each of the founders

-- The name of the enterprise (it must be in Polish or English and it must contain Sp. z o.o)
+- The name of the enterprise, and that has to be in Polish or English, with Sp. z o.o

-- Description of the enterprise’s activities, which should be a maximum of 10
+- The description of the activities of the enterprise is to a maximum of 10

 - Registration address

-- The amount of the authorized capital and the share of each of the founders in it
+- The size of the authorized capital and the share of each of the founders in it

 The main stages of company registration in Poland

-On the basis of the information provided by the founders, the company charter is created, the lease agreement of the legal address is prepared and a full package of the necessary documents is drawn up.
-To open a company in Poland, all documents are translated into Polish by a certified translator and certified by a notary.
+After providing the information about the founders, a company charter is drafted, a lease agreement is prepared with regard to its legal address, and a full package of all the needed documents is made.
+To open a company in Poland, all these documents shall be translated by a certified translator into Polish and certified by a notary.

-All collected documents are submitted to the Registration Court on the basis of the application for registration.
-A registration fee of 1,000 zlotys is also required.
-In the personal presence of the founders is not necessary – the submission can be carried out by a trustee.
-After registration, the company receives its registration number, and all founders – TIN number.
+According to this case, all the collected documents, on the basis of the application for registration, shall be sent to the Registration Court.
+Also, the payment of the registration fee is 1 000 zlotys.
+The personal presence of the founders is not required – the submission can be carried out by a trustee.
+After registration, the company gets its number of registration and all founders get the TIN number.

-The registration of a new enterprise in Poland should be officially announced in a special publication – «Judicial and Economic Bulletin».
+While doing that, the registration of a new enterprise in Poland has to be officially announced in a special publication – «Judicial and Economic Bulletin».
 The publication costs 500 zlotys.

 - Extract from the judicial register